Storm-Eagle20/RTChanger/README.md

 Open Rosalina, go to `Process patches menu`, and select `Patch SM for service checks.` You CANNOT use the .3DSX version of RTChanger without doing this first.
 The .CIA version doesn't require this, however.

-While you can use any entrypoint you like, here is the release page for the HBLauncher_Loader .CIA, which will allow you to access userland if you don't have access to any other entrypoint.
+While you can use any entrypoint you like, here is the release page for the HBLauncher_Loader .CIA, which will allow you to access userland to boot up the .3DSX if you don't have access to any other entrypoint.

 https://github.com/yellows8/hblauncher_loader/releases